Jay Kristoff: Works

 In March 2016, Kristoff announced another young adult series, entitled Lifel1k3.
 Lifel1k3 was published in May, 2018, and won Kristoff his fifth Aurealis Award, again for best Science Fiction Novel.
 The sequel, Dev1at3, was published in June, 2019.
-A third and final book in the series, Truel1f3, is expected June, 2020.
+The third and final book in the series, Truel1f3, was published in 2020.
+The series was shortlisted for the Sara Douglass Award For Best Series as part of the Aurealis Awards in 2021.